c-blake/lc/README.md

 cd ../lc; ../Nim/bin/nim c -d=danger -p=../cligen lc;
 cp -pr configs/cb0 $HOME/.config/lc; ./lc`

+[^3]: E.g. if you have a dir with foo-1.2.3.tar.gz foo-2.1.0.tar.xz then you may
+want to sort by the longest "extension" (E) while if you have a file set like in https://github.com/c-blake/lc/issues/5 then you probably want to sort by the shortest extension (e).
+You can pick one default and then dump a `.lc` "tweak file" into whichever is the other kind of directory to change the sort.
+Since directories like `/usr/lib64/` may be unwritable (so no `.lc` can be put), `--extra` has a mode to reference a "shadow file tree" for such so that every user on a system can have their own per-file-subtree tweaks.

-[^3]: Operationally, users just pick small integer labels for kinds aka series of order-dependent tests aka classes.
+[^4]: Operationally, users just pick small integer labels for kinds aka series of order-dependent tests aka classes.
 The first passing kind test within a dimension wins that dimension.
 To aid debugging kind assignments you can do things like `lc -f%0%1%2%3%4%5\ %f` to see coordinates in the first 6 dims.
 The